WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Warlocks that study destruction meddle with the metaphysical concept of destruction, willing to suffer backlash if they are better able to wreak havoc upon their enemies.
 They are happy to revel in the destruction they cause, thrilled at any opportunity to watch the world erupt in discord.

 #### Expanded Spell List
-*2nd-level Study of Destruction feature*
+*2nd-level Study of Destruction Warlock feature*

 <div style='margin-top:-4px'></div>